JosephMcGrath/josephmcgrath.github.io/markdown/Ordinance Survey Grid Squares.md

 ![The relevant portion of the 2-letter grid covering Great Britain.](/img/os_grid_detail.jpg)

-Due to the size of the grid it *does* technically extetend beyond the useful bounds of the UK.
+Due to the size of the grid it *does* technically extended beyond the useful bounds of the UK.
 One neat feature of this grid is that the majority of the north of the UK starts with an 'N' grid sheet, while the south starts with an 'S' - I suspect someone had fun coming up with that, but it is easy to remember.

 ![Full extend of the grid naming system.](/img/os_grid_full.jpg)